xcart/xcart-docs/_pages/kb_en/shipping/shipping_freight.md

    ![settings.png]({{site.baseurl}}/attachments/ref_IU9J0uuT/settings.png)

-For the cases when customer's shopping cart contains only products with a defined shipping freight, and no other shipping methods are available, your store will need a shipping method selectable at checkout.
+For the cases when a customer's shopping cart contains only products with a defined shipping freight, and no other shipping methods are available, your store will need a shipping method selectable at checkout.
 We provide a special shipping method for this purpose - "Fixed rate shipping".

 Make sure this method is active in the **Store setup** -> **Shipping** section of your store's Admin area: